Discover more from The Shortcut

 Nintendo's next console is on the horizon.
 Here's everything we know about the upcoming successor to the Switch

-The Nintendo Switch 2 is finally on the horizon after years of rumors and speculation.
-And that means we can expect to receive a deluge of information about what to expect from Nintendo’s successor to the Switch over the coming months, including countless leaks and rumors.
+The Nintendo Switch 2 is edging ever closer to an official reveal.
+We’re finally set to receive a deluge of information about what to expect from Nintendo’s successor to the Switch over the next few months, including that all-important release date.
 But what do we know so far?

-Nintendo is notoriously tight-lipped when it comes to what its next console will offer, and it also has a habit of going against the grain.
+Nintendo is notoriously tight-lipped as to what its next console will offer, and it also has a habit of going against the grain.
 Just because the Nintendo Switch was a phenomenal success doesn’t necessarily mean Nintendo will follow suit with an almost identical device.
-In fact, we’ve seen Nintendo consistently try to bottle lightning with every new console generation, often with mixed results.
+We’ve seen Nintendo consistently try to bottle lightning with every new console generation, often with mixed results.

-However, that doesn’t mean we can’t make some educated guesses about the Nintendo Switch 2.
+Even though Nintendo’s next moves are hard to predict with absolute certainty, it doesn’t mean we can’t make some educated guesses about the Nintendo Switch 2 and gather up all the leaks and rumors.
 Let’s dive in to see what the future holds for Nintendo fans.

 When will Nintendo Switch 2 be revealed?